 Laksa is a spicy coconut noodle soup that needs to be in your repertoire.
-It’s creamy.
-It’s a bit spicy.
-It has great southeast Asian flavours.
+Creamy.
+A bit spicy.
+Great southeast Asian flavours.
 It just screams delicious.

-The dish comes from Malaysia but the tastes are pretty close to Thai.
-If you like Thai and you like noodle soups you will love laksa.
+The dish comes from Malaysia.
+Singapore laksa is pretty big too.
+The tastes are pretty close to Thai.
+If you like Thai and you like noodle soups you will love this.
 No doubt in my mind.

 Laksa paste makes it easy